 The late stage is also called the contraction stage, as economic growth lags.
 The late stage of the business cycle is usually a precursor to the trough or recession stage.

-Volatility is unavoidable but there are things investors can do to minimize the impact to their portfolio when they’re trading stocks.
-Diversifying with stocks, exchange-traded funds (ETFs), cryptocurrencies or IPOs can help create volatility hedges.
+Volatility is unavoidable but there are things investors can do to minimize the impact to their portfolio.
+Diversifying with stocks, exchange-traded funds (ETFs), or IPOs could help create volatility hedges.

 Photo credit: iStock/Serdarbayraktar